Carson Benge: Professional career

-Benge was selected by the New York Mets in the first round with the 19th overall pick of the 2024 Major League Baseball draft.
+The New York Mets selected Benge in the first round with the 19th overall pick of the 2024 Major League Baseball draft.
 He signed with the Mets on July 23 for $4 million, and confirmed that he would focus solely on playing outfield as opposed to continuing to be a two-way player.

+Benge with the Mets facing Cardinals in 2026.

-After signing, Benge made his professional debut with the St. Lucie Mets, hitting .273 with two home runs over 15 games.
-He was assigned to the Brooklyn Cyclones to open the 2025 season.
+After signing, Benge made his professional debut with the Single-A St. Lucie Mets, hitting .273 with two home runs over 15 games.
+He was assigned to the High-A Brooklyn Cyclones to open the 2025 season.
 In June, Benge was promoted to the Double-A Binghamton Rumble Ponies.
-Benge was selected to represent the Mets (alongside Jonah Tong) at the 2025 All-Star Futures Game at Truist Park.
+He was also selected to represent the Mets (alongside Jonah Tong) at the 2025 All-Star Futures Game at Truist Park.
 In August, he was promoted to the Triple-A Syracuse Mets.
 After four games with Syracuse, he was placed on the injured list but returned to play shortly.
 Over 116 games between the three affiliates, Benge hit .281 with 15 home runs, 73 RBI and 22 stolen bases.
 He was named the Mets Minor League Player of the Year.

+On March 23, 2026, the Mets announced that Benge had made the team's Opening Day roster.
+He made his Major League debut on March 26 against the Pittsburgh Pirates during the Mets' home opener, hitting a home run off Justin Lawrence for his first major league hit.
+On May 13, Benge hit his first career walk-off RBI off of Detroit Tigers pitcher Drew Anderson in the 10th inning, giving the Mets a 3–2 victory.
+Against the San Diego Padres on June 7, he tallied five hits, which included a home run and his first career triple.
+On September 19, during a 10–3 victory over the Philadelphia Phillies, Benge recorded his 156th hit of the season, surpassing Pete Alonso for the most hits by a Met in their rookie season.